Google does it. So do Apple, IBM, Tesla, UPS, and many more. What do these companies have in common?

 source: Kenneth Frazier, CEO of Merck & Co — The Wall Street Journal’s CEO Council Summit

 The same positions at other companies might require a 4-year degree.
-If the employee wants to leave their current job for that other company (or loses employment), they might be excluded for lack of a degree.
+Therefore, if the employee wants to leave their current job for another company (or loses employment), they might be excluded for lack of a degree.
 This is known as degree inflation.

 So, which companies have already begun hiring candidates without a college degree?

-20 Companies No Longer Requiring Degrees (or Graduation Requirements)
+20 Companies That Dropped College Degree Requirements (or Graduation Requirements)

 Here’s a round-up of 20 companies that have updated hiring requirements.
 These companies don’t require a 4-year degree (* for most jobs):

 Apple is a sought-after company for people desiring to work in the tech sector.
-Some of the company’s current openings that don’t require a degree include iPhone buyers and engineering project managers.
+So, some of the company’s current openings that don’t require a degree include iPhone buyers and engineering project managers.

 Even without a college degree, administrative assistants, lending associates, investment analysts, and more can find a rewarding position with Bank of America.